Mikulas/nette-templating-haml/README.markdown

 ## Indenting

-The parser tries the very best to comprehend the indent, yet some super crazy stuff such this is not parsed as one would assume:
+The parser tries the very best to comprehend the indent and even some super crazy stuff such this is parsed correctly:

 ```haml
 {foreach $products as $product}